ankush152002/Github-actions-CI/readme.md

 sudo ufw allow 'Nginx Full'

 3] Configure S3 for Static File Hosting:
+=

 - Created an S3 bucket named devops-intern-assignment-ankush.
-- Uploaded a text file  anmed intro.txt with a brief introduction about myself to the S3 bucket.
+- Uploaded a text file  named  intro.txt with a brief introduction about myself to the S3 bucket.
 - Set appropriate permissions to ensure the file is publicly accessible.

 4] CI/CD Pipeline Configuration:
+=

 - Created a Git repository on GitHub .
 - Added the web application code to the repository by cloning , adding and pushing to the main repository.
+- Using Git Bash Perfomed git commands
 - Configured a CI/CD pipeline using GitHub Actions Workflow in the ci-cd -pipeline.yaml

    AWS_ACCESS_KEY_ID: ${{ secrets.AWS_ACCESS_KEY_ID }}